RidwanAz/Darey.io_Devops_Project/Ansible_Automate_Project/project10.md

 3. Clone down your ansible-config-mgt repo to your Jenkins-Ansible instance.
 See [Project 1](https://github.com/RidwanAz/Darey.io_Devops_Project/blob/0ce5355a44b1709e01334537053a23fd480da176/Git_project/Git.md) step V to learn more about clonning git repositories.

 ### Step 4: - Begin Ansible Development
 i.
-In your ansible-config-mgt GitHub repository, create a new branch locally that will be used for development of a new feature.
+In your ansible-config-mgt GitHub repository, create a new branch "feature" locally that will be used for development of a new feature.

 ii.
 Checkout the newly created feature branch to your local machine and start building your code and directory structure